-- 1. Students who have acted in accordance with the registration procedure described in Article 22 but who are unable to sit the test for reasons beyond their control, the legitimacy of which reasons is subject to assessment by the Examination Board, may apply to the Examination Board to sit the test within a period of time to be set by the Board. - 2.
+- Students who have acted in accordance with the registration procedure described in Article 22 but who are unable to sit the test for reasons beyond their control, the legitimacy of which reasons is subject to assessment by the Examination Board, may apply to the Examination Board to sit the test within a period of time to be set by the Board.
+The student in question must have notified ... by email before the test that he/she has been prevented from sitting, including the reasons for not attending. - 2.
 The application referred to in the previous paragraph must be submitted in writing to the chairman of the Examination Board and include the necessary evidence (see Article 38 (3)).
 The Examination Board will then take a decision and inform the student concerned.
 If the request is granted, the Examination Board will set a date, time and place for the test.
 Any rejection of the request will be substantiated and the student will be informed of his right to appeal.
 In assessing the request, the Examination Board's primary criteria are the obstruction of the study progress and the student's personal circumstances. - 3.
 If such a request relates to a test of a minor offered across Fontys, the student must direct the request to the coordinating institute responsible for the minor, as described in regulations governing the minor